lost-pixel/lost-pixel/README.md

 ---

-### Using Lost Pixel Platfrom in non-commerical Open Source projects
+### Using Lost Pixel Platform in non-commercial Open Source projects

-We are excited to offer you free usage of Lost Pixel Platform(SaaS) for you Open Source repositories, feel free to reach out to oss@lost-pixel.com to get started!
+We are excited to offer you free usage of Lost Pixel Platform(SaaS) for your Open Source repositories, feel free to reach out to oss@lost-pixel.com to get started!

 If you are already using Lost Pixel it would mean a lot to us if you give us a shoutout by including our badge in your OSS project readme!